singhsanket143/Ds-Algo-Notes/Heap II.md

   Approach 1: Put all the elements in the min-heap.
 Extract the minimum elements one by one.

   Time Complexity: O(nlogn) + O(n)
+  Space Complexity: O(n)

-  Approach 2: Make a Max heap.
-Remove elements one by one from the max heap.
+  Approach 2: Make a In place Min heap.
+Remove elements one by one from the min heap.
+But the output will be in descending order.
+You need to reverse it in order to get ascending order.

+  Space Complexity: O(1)
+  Time Complexity: O(nlogn) + O(n)

+  Approach 3: To avoid the extra reversl instead of a min heap make a max heap

+  Space Complexity: O(1)
+  Time Complexity: O(nlogn) + O(n)